Peyton Manning: 1999 season

-Manning and the Colts started the 1999 season splitting the first two games with the Buffalo Bills and New England Patriots.
-In Week 3, against the San Diego Chargers, Manning threw over 404 yards, scored his first professional rushing touchdown, and was named AFC Offensive Player of the Week for his effort in the 27–19 victory.
+Manning and the Colts started the 1999 season splitting the first two games with the Buffalo Bills (31–14 win) and New England Patriots (31–28 loss).
+In week 3, against the San Diego Chargers, Manning threw over 404 yards, scored his first professional rushing touchdown, and was named AFC Offensive Player of the Week for his effort in the 27–19 victory.
 The Colts responded by winning 11 of their remaining 12 games, finishing 13–3 and the AFC East division.
-In Week 11, against the Philadelphia Eagles, Manning threw a then career-high 80-yard touchdown pass to Terrence Wilkins in the 44–17 victory.
+In week 11, against the Philadelphia Eagles, Manning threw a then career-high 80-yard touchdown pass to Terrence Wilkins in the 44–17 victory.
 The ten-game turnaround from the previous year set an NFL record.
 His seven game-winning drives were tied for the most in NFL history until Matthew Stafford had eight in the 2016 season.
 Manning finished the year with 4,135 passing yards and 26 passing touchdowns, and was named both Second-team All-Pro and to the Pro Bowl, both firsts for him.
 He finished third in the NFL in pass completions, passing yards, and passing touchdowns.
 As the second seed in the AFC, the Colts earned a first round bye and faced the Tennessee Titans in the Divisional Round of the playoffs.
 The Colts lost 19–16 to the Super Bowl-bound Titans and Manning was limited to 19-of-42 passing attempts for 227 passing yards and one touchdown run.
 In the Pro Bowl, he threw 270 yards and two touchdowns in the 51–31 loss.

 2000 season

-The Colts started the season splitting two games with the Kansas City Chiefs and Oakland Raiders.
+The Colts started the season splitting two games with the Kansas City Chiefs (27–14 win) and Oakland Raiders (38–31 loss).
 The Colts responded with a Monday Night Football victory against the Jacksonville Jaguars, a 43–14 win in which Manning threw 430 yards and four touchdowns; Manning was named the AFC Offensive Player of the Week for this performance.
-The Colts won four of their next five games, including one against the New England Patriots in which Manning had the first perfect passer rating of his career, but then lost four of the five games following that.
-The Colts regained their momentum, winning their final three games, including a 31–10 win over the Minnesota Vikings in Week 17.
+The Colts won four of their next five games, including a 30–23 win against the New England Patriots in which Manning had the first perfect passer rating of his career, but then lost four of the five games following that.
+The Colts regained their momentum, winning their final three games, including a 31–10 win over the Minnesota Vikings in week 17.
 Manning threw four touchdowns in the win and was again named AFC Offensive Player of the Week.
 The win gave the Colts a 10–6 record as well as a Wild Card spot in the playoffs.
 He finished the season with league-highs across the board with 357 pass completions for 4,413 passing yards and 33 passing touchdowns, and was named Second-team All-Pro and to the Pro Bowl.
 In the Wild Card Round, the Colts lost to the Miami Dolphins 23–17 in overtime.
 Manning threw 194 yards and a touchdown in the loss.